 Sherry is an alcoholic beverage originally from Spain.
-It is a white wine with brandy or a neutral distilled spirit.
+It’s a white wine with brandy or a neutral distilled spirit.

-This fortified wine is used when making sauces, glazes, and cooking meats like pork and poultry.
+This fortified wine is used when making sauces and glazes, and cooking meats like pork and poultry.

-It has a flavor similar to rice wine, so when combined with a ¼ teaspoon of sugar, it is a good substitute for mirin.
+It has a flavor similar to rice wine, so when combined with ¼ teaspoon sugar, it’s a good substitute for mirin.

-Use sherry for cooking meat, especially beef, and poultry.
+Use dry sherry for cooking meat, especially beef and poultry.
 It makes the meat very tender and adds a hint of sweetness.

-You can also use it in teriyaki and soy sauce to flavor your favorite Japanese fusion dishes.
+You can also use it in teriyaki and soy sauce to flavor your favorite Japanese cooking.

-Sweet Marsala is a fortified wine, similar to sherry.
-It contains brandy or other distilled spirit and has a sweet flavor.
+Sweet Marsala is a fortified wine, similar to dry sherry.
+It contains brandy or other distilled spirits and has a sweet flavor.

-It is a good mirin substitute because it has both acidic and sweet properties and gives a bit of umami flavor.
+It’s a good mirin substitute because it has both acidic and sweet properties, and gives a bit of umami flavor.

-To make it taste like mirin, add a ¼ teaspoon of sugar to your sweet wine.
+To make it taste like mirin, add ¼ teaspoon sugar to your sweet wine.

-It works well with soba noodles, as part of glaze for beef, and it can replace mirin in Japanese salad.
+It works well with soba noodles, as part of a glaze for beef, and it can also replace mirin in Japanese salad.

-If you haven’t heard of vermouth, it is an aromatized fortified wine.
+If you haven’t heard of vermouth, it’s an aromatized fortified wine.
 Usually, it has a botanical aroma and sweetness.

-Just like the other alcohol mirin substitutes, you can add a ¼ teaspoon of sugar to ¼ cup of this drink and use it instead of mirin.
+Just like the other alcohol mirin substitutes, you can add ¼ teaspoon sugar to ¼ cup of this drink and use it instead of mirin.

 Vermouth works well when cooking meats, but it has a stronger flavor than you’d expect, so use it sparingly for sauces.

-Avoid vermouth in ramen because it’s not going to give that classic taste you’re looking for.
+Avoid using vermouth in ramen because it’s not going to give that classic taste you’re looking for.